hyperlane-xyz/hyperlane-monorepo/.changeset/empty-waves-speak.md

 '@hyperlane-xyz/cli': patch
 ---

-chore: add symbol text when insuficient balance for pay gas
+Display token symbol when balance is insufficient for command